bluescarni/heyoka/doc/tut_adaptive.rst

 the system for a specified amount of time, the latter propagates the state up to a specified epoch.

-Let's see a couple of usage examples:
+Let us see a couple of usage examples:

 .. literalinclude:: ../tutorial/adaptive_basic.cpp
    :language: c++